mffiedler/svt-case-doc/learn/pbench.md

 Important stats: sar (cpu & mem) and iostat folder.

 ### Clean up before Rerun
-To run pbench again, no need to register the tools again, but you should run <code>pbench-clear-results</code> on every system.
+To run pbench again, no need to register the tools again, but you should run <code>pbench-clear-results</code> on _EVERY_ node.